-- 4. Place a drain pan beneath the oil tank and remove the drain plug.
+- 3. Run engine for two to three minutes until warm.
+Shut engine off. - 4.
+Place a drain pan beneath the plug and remove it.
 CAUTION: Oil may be hot.
 Do not allow hot oil to come into contact with skin as serious burns may result. - 5.
 Allow oil to drain completely. - 6.
-Install a new sealing washer (PN 5850135) on oil drain plug.
+Install a new sealing washer on oil drain plug.
 NOTE: The sealing surfaces on the drain plug and the oil tank should be clean and free of burrs, nicks or scratches. - 7.
 Reinstall drain plug and torque to 14-17 ft. lbs.
 (1.93-2.35 kg/m) - 8.
+Disconnect the lower oil delivery fittina counterclockwise to remove.

+Reattach oil line.
+If banjo fitting (D) is used, torque to 14-17 ft. lbs.
+If hose clamp (E) is used, tighten securely.
+9. Place shop towels beneath oil filter.

+ft.

-Place shop towels beneath oil filter.
-Using an oil filter wrench, turn filter counterclockwise to remove. - 9.
-Using a clean dry cloth, clean filter sealing surface on crankcase. - 10.
+- 10. Using a clean dry cloth, clean filter sealing surface on crankcase. - 11.
 Lubricate O-Ring on new filter with a film of new engine oil.
 Check to make sure the O-Ring is in good condition.
-Also make sure the O-ring from the old filter is not still on the engine. - 11.
-Install new filter and tighten by hand 1/2 to 3/4 turn after gasket contact. - 12.
+Also make sure the O-ring from the old filter is not still on the engine. - 12.
+Install new filter and tighten by hand 1/2 to 3/4 turn after gasket contact. - 13.
 Approximately 1 cup of engine oil will remain in the crankcase.
 To drain, remove drain plug found on lower right side of crankcase.
-NOTE: The sealing surfaces on the drain plug and crankcase should be clean and free of burrs, nicks or scratches. - 13.
-Reinstall drain plug. - Remove dipstick and add 2 quarts (1.9 l) of Polaris Premium 4 synthetic oil.
+NOTE: The sealing surfaces on the drain plug and crankcase should be clean and free of burrs, nicks or scratches. - 14.
+Reinstall drain plug.

+- 15. Remove dipstick and add the amount of oil indicated in your Owner's Manual Supplement.
 Reinstall dipstick.
-NOTE: If sump is not drained, add about 1 3/4 quarts initially. - 15.
-Place gear selector in neutral and set parking brake. - 16.
+NOTE: If sump is not drained, add about 1 3/4 quarts initially. - 16.
+Place gear selector in neutral and set parking brake. - 17.
 Start engine and let it idle for one to two minutes.
-Stop engine and inspect for leaks.

-- 17. Re-check oil level on the dipstick and add oil as necessary to bring the level to the upper mark on the dipstick. - 18.
+Stop engine and inspect for leaks. - Re-check oil level on the dipstick and add oil as necessary to bring the level to the upper mark on the dipstick. - 19.
 Dispose of used filter and oil properly.